London Climate Action Week 2026

 20/05/2026

-The Global Commons Alliance Secretariat will be at London Climate Action Week, a key gathering in the international climate calendar which takes place June 20-28.
-This page will be regularly updated with events the Secretariat and Alliance members are hosting.
-If you can’t be there, keep an eye on We Don’t Have Time’s livestream throughout the week.
+The Global Commons Alliance Secretariat was at London Climate Action Week, a key gathering in the international climate calendar which took place June 20-28 2026.
+Below are events the Secretariat and Alliance members were part of.
+You can catch recordings on We Don’t Have Time’s livestream.

 Monday June 22